 - Level 2 background clearance as defined by Miami-Dade County Public Schools.

-- Drug screening as part of the Drug Free Workplace Programs
+- Drug screening as part of the Drug Free Workplace Program.

-- Must have received or be willing to receive the COVID-19 vaccine(s) by date of hire to be considered for employment unless applicant is eligible for an exemption and able to provide supporting documentation for an accommodation under Title VII and/or ADA with the Human Resources Department.
+- Must have received or be willing to receive the COVID-19 vaccine(s) by date of hire to be considered for employment unless applicant is eligible for an exemption pursuant to all applicable laws.

 APPLY NOW: https://www.frostscience.org/careers/